osvasali/my-coe332-hws/homework07/README.md

 ![](https://github.com/osvasali/my-coe332-hws/blob/main/homework07/Key.png)

+## Application Description

+This application outputs data for the position and velocity of the International Space Station (ISS), as well as the places around the world where the ISS was sighted.
+The application does this by collecting data from XML files and making them easier for a person to read the country, region, city, time, position in cartesian coordinates, units of velocity, magnitude of velocity, and other details associated with the ISS for a particular sighting or epoch.

+The repository for the application may be found [here](https://github.com/osvasali/ISS-Tracking-Application-Using-Flask).

 # How to Interact with the Application

 The user interacts with the application by replacing  `<port number>` with their port number and